EricaEgg/Route_Dynamics/README.md

 * rasterio
 * rasterstats

-A virtual environment is included in the repository.
+A virtual environment is included in the repository called route_dynamics.yml.

+### Acknowledements

+We would like to thank Dr. David Beck, Chad Curtis, and all DIRECT 2019 TA's for their instruction, guidance, and support.